-- Natural Disasters (drought, weather extremes, etc.)

 - Economy

+- Government Regulations

 - Appropriations changes

+- Competing Programatic Challenges

+- Natural Disasters (drought, weather extremes, etc.)

+- Competing Public priorities

 - Public Policy changes

-- Government Regulations

-- Competing Public priorities

-- Competing Programatic Challenges

 A number of environmental factors could change the direction and outcomes of programming in forestry, wildlife and fisheries.
 These include insect infestation and forest fires.
 Other natural disasters, such as hurricanes and tornadoes, may significantly alter forested and riverine habitat which ultimately may affect game and non-game population densities.